mangalisarala/TaskBuddy/README.md

 4. **Clear All Tasks**:
    - Click the "Clear All Tasks" button to remove all tasks.
    - The button is hidden if there are no tasks in the list.

+5. **Progress Tracker**:
+   - The app visually tracks task completion.
+   - The progress tracker shows the percentage of completed tasks in the list, giving users a quick overview of how much of their task list has been completed.
+   - This percentage is dynamically updated whenever a task is marked as complete or incomplete.
+   - The tracker is displayed at the top of the task list for easy access.

 ## 🛠️ Technologies Used